 Food is a lot like music: one bite and you are transported back in time to a particular moment many years before.
 When a steaming plate of escargot is put under my nose I am catapulted back to that night at The Blue Fox.
 When I see the waiter carrying it across the room, I know how it should smell and what the texture should be like.
 One rarely sees frog legs these days but when the thought of them passes through my mind I flash back to telling my father in a disappointed tone that they tasted like chicken.
 “What?
 He exclaimed.
 I didn’t fly you 500 miles for you to tell me that!
 You aren’t really tasting them!”
 All these years later I berate my dining companions in a similar way.

 M.F.K.
-Fisher wrote in Serve it Forth, that many people “never taste because they are stupid, or, more often, because they have never been taught to search for differentiations of flavor”.
+Fisher wrote in Serve it Forth1, that many people “because they have never been taught to search for differentiation of flavor”.
 If you sit in the corner of a restaurant and pay attention, you will see how true this is.

 When most people eat, they pay attention to the first bite or two and then continue their conversation without really noticing the food.
 If you’ve ever been lucky enough to eat at the French Laundry in Napa Valley, you know that Thomas Keller firmly believes that people quit tasting after the first couple of bites.
 For this reason, he likes to serve meals with many small dishes.
 People in the know get the Chef’s Menu – his choices for the day.
 We are talking up to twelve courses here.
 This may sound daunting and it is, even when you take into account that many plates are only a few bites, some literally in a spoon nestled in a napkin, propped on a dish.
 Second mortgage applications are available at the door.